s9w/magneto/README.md

 Energy and magnetization can be recorded with `-en=filename` and `-mag=filename` respectively.
 Those two are properties that can be measured on the system directly and are averaged during the main phase.
 With `-record=main`, the ith result is the average of all the previous measurements and therefore only the last value is averaged over `N2`.
 For the default `-record=end` setting, the result is just the average over the `N2` measurements.

-Heat capacity and magnetic susceptibility can be recorded with `-cv=filename` and `-chi=filename` respectively.
+**Heat capacity** and **magnetic susceptibility** can be recorded with `-cv=filename` and `-chi=filename` respectively.
 They are measured from the variation in energy/magnetization (divided by the respective T and T^2 factors).

+ The **correlation function** can be recorded with `-corr=filename`.
+It's different in that it outputs not one, but L/2 values.
+They can be fitted externally to calculate the correlation length and the susceptibility from it.
+See the notebook for that.

-Additionally, system states can be written with `-states=filename`.
+System states can be recorded with `-states=filename`.
 The output is handled slightly different: A file is written for every temperature like `filename0000.txt`, `filename0001.txt` and so on.
 In the `-record=end` mode, the file format is like the initial state format:

     1,0,1
     0,1,0